vriveraPeersyst/docs.xrplevm.org/pages/developers/resources/public-apis.md

 ## Grove as Main Service Provider

-[Grove](https://docs.grove.city/grove-api/api-definition/definition) is the **main service provider** for XRPL EVM.
+[Grove](https://buildintheshade.com/docs) is the **main service provider** for XRPL EVM.
-They offer highly available, production-ready APIs for developers, wallets, and services looking to connect seamlessly with the XRPL EVM network.
+They offer enterprise-grade infrastructure with guaranteed uptime, global edge network, and developer-first tooling for both Mainnet and Testnet.

 With Grove, you can access: